Royals vs. Marlins Player Props Betting Odds

-Player prop bet options for Luis Arraez, Vinnie Pasquantino and others are listed when the Miami Marlins host the Kansas City Royals at LoanDepot park on Tuesday at 6:40 PM ET.
+Player prop betting options for Luis Arraez, Vinnie Pasquantino and others are available in the Miami Marlins-Kansas City Royals matchup at LoanDepot park on Wednesday, starting at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!